 Jacques Cartier: Fast Facts

 (You may want to install an ad blocker before viewing.)

 Biography and interactive maps showing the routes he took from the Canadian Museum of Civilization.

 Jacques Cartier Sailed Up the St. Lawrence River

-Simple history from the Library of Congress for kids.
+Simple history for young people from the Library of Congress.